-We have audited the accompanying parent company financial statements Vibrana Holdings Limited (the "Company"), which are presented in pages 5 to 18 and comprise the statement of financial position as at 31 December 2019, and the statements of profit and loss and other comprehensive income, changes in equity and cash flows for the period then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the accompanying parent company financial statements MHV Mediterranean Hospitality Venture Limited (previously known as Vibrana Holdings Limited) (the "Company"), which are presented in pages 5 to 18 and comprise the statement of financial position as at 31 December 2020, and the statements of profit and loss and other comprehensive income, changes in equity and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying parent company financial statements give a true and fair view of the financial position of Vibrana Holdings Limited as at 31 December 2019, and of its financial performance and its cash flows for the period then ended in accordance with International Financial Reporting Standards (IFRSs) as adopted by the European Union and the requirements of the Cyprus Companies Law, Cap.
+In our opinion, the accompanying parent company financial statements give a true and fair view of the financial position of MHV Mediterranean Hospitality Venture Limited (previously known as Vibrana Holdings Limited) as at 31 December 2020, and of its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs) as adopted by the European Union and the requirements of the Cyprus Companies Law, Cap.
 113.